rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 	```
 docker run -d --volumes-from rancher-data --restart=unless-stopped \
--p 8080:8080 rancher/rancher:latest
+-p 80:80 -p 443:443 rancher/rancher:latest
 	```
 	>**Note:** _Do not_ stop the upgrade after initiating it, even if the upgrade process seems longer than expected.
 Stopping the upgrade may result in database migration errors during future upgrades.
 	><br/>
 	><br/>
-	>**Note:** After standing up your upgraded Rancher Server, data from your upgraded server is also saved to the `rancher-data` container for use in future upgrades.
+	>**Note:** After upgrading Rancher Server, data from your upgraded server is also saved to the `rancher-data` container for use in future upgrades.

 5. Remove the previous Rancher Server container.

 	If you only stop the previous Rancher Server container (and don't remove it), the container may restart after the next server reboot.

+6. Log into Rancher.
+Confirm that the upgrade succeeded by checking the version displayed in the bottom-left corner of the browser window.

 **Result:** Rancher server is upgraded to the latest version.